Mihir76/OTT-Data-Analysis/README.md

 # OTT Platform Data Analysis Using Python

-Data Analysis of OTT Platform such as NETFLIX , Amazon Prime , Hulu , Disney+  from the dataset "moviestream".
+Data Analysis of OTT Platform such as NETFLIX , Amazon Prime , Hulu , Disney+  from the dataset "moviestreams".

 Dataset has been downloaded from Kaggle and it can be found here: https://www.kaggle.com/datasets/ruchi798/movies-on-netflix-prime-video-hulu-and-disney